Atroviridis/existence-guidebook-21st-century/README.md

 What are we doing here?

-The diameter of the observable universe is 93 billion light-years.
-(Wikipedia)
+The age of the universe is ~ 13.7 billion years.

-The age of the universe is about 13.7 billion years.
-(NASA)
+The diameter of the observable universe is ~ 93 billion light-years.

-“Anatomically modern humans emerged around 300,000 years ago in Africa” (Wikipedia)

-The universe existed for billions of years before there were humans.

 The average life expectancy in the United States is 77.28 years.

+Homo sapiens has been around for ~ 300,000 years.

+First life appears ~ 3.5 to 4 billion years ago with single-celled organisms.

+Multicellular life emerges ~ 1 billion years ago.

+In 2024, the global population is ~ 8.2 Billion People.